Back to Blog

 2. (ii) The product identifier plus "words, pictures, symbols, or combination thereof, which provide at least general information regarding the hazards of the chemicals."

 Most employers use Option 2 because it's much simpler.
 The label has to identify the chemical and communicate the hazards generally โ€” that's it.
-It doesn't have to repeat everything from the SDS, because the SDS is also required to be readily accessible to workers.
+It doesn't have to repeat everything from the SDS, because the SDS is also required to be readily accessible to workers under (g).

 What "General Hazard Information" Looks Like (Compliant Examples)